Ultraviolet completion of the inflationary paradigm: A super-renormalizable and stable non-local Starobinsky model

-At most we have four running coupling constants, i.e. \be \alpha_i(t) = \left\{ \kappa_4^{-2}(t), \lambda(t), a(t), b(t) \right\}. \ee At classical level, unitarity requires: $\kappa_4 = \tilde{\kappa}$, $a=b=0$, while at quantum level the very same values are imposed as initial conditions for the renormalization group equations (\ref{RGEa}), namely \be \kappa_4(0) = \tilde{\kappa}\, , \quad a(0) = b(0) = 0 . \ee Therefore, a non-zero value of the above running couplings due to the dependence on the renormalization scale $\mu$ (i.e. $\alpha_i(\mu) \sim \beta_{\alpha_i} \log \mu/\mu_0$) can be reabsorbed in the logarithmic finite contributions also depending on $\mu$ (see eq.s (\ref{GammaRen0}), (\ref{GammaRenEff}), which come later).
+At most we have four running coupling constants, i.e. \be \alpha_i(t) = \left\{ \kappa_4^{-2}(t), \lambda(t), a(t), b(t) \right\}. \ee At classical level, unitarity requires: $\kappa_4 = \tilde{\kappa}$, $a=b=0$, while at quantum level the very same values are imposed as initial conditions for the renormalization group equations (\ref{RGEa}), namely \be \kappa_4(0) = \tilde{\kappa}\, , \quad a(0) = b(0) = 0 . \ee Therefore, a non-zero value of the above running couplings due to the dependence on the renormalization scale $\mu$ (i.e. $\alpha_i(\mu) \sim \beta_{\alpha_i} \log \mu/\mu_0$) can be reabsorbed in the logarithmic finite contributions also depending on $\mu$ (see eqs (\ref{GammaRen0}), (\ref{GammaRenEff}), which come later).
 Since the finite quantum corrections are perturbative, the extra Landau poles appearing in the resummed quantum propagator can not spoil unitarity because they are outside the perturbative approximation.
 In other words, the Landau poles appear exactly when the perturbative corrections are of the same order of magnitude of the classical contributions.
 Equivalently, the renormalization group invariance guarantees unitarity at any energy scale because the physical quantities are independent whether we use the pair $\alpha_i(\mu) , \mu$ or the pair $\alpha_i(\mu_0) , \mu_0$.
 Indeed, the quantum effective action can be expressed in terms of a renormalization invariant scale, say $\Lambda_{\rm RGI}$ such that $\partial_t \Lambda_{\rm RGI} = 0$.
 Again, if the quantum effective action is the same for any value of the scale $\mu$, namely \be \Gamma^{\rm eff}_{\rm ren}(\mu) = \Gamma^{\rm eff}_{\rm ren}(\mu_0), \ee then, it can be evaluated at a specific point where its value is consistent with the absence of ghosts or other degrees of freedom.
 Such scale is the experimental scale and the spectrum is the outcome of the observation.
-If only the graviton is observed at the scale $\mu$ than the RG-invariance guarantees that the spectrum consists only of the graviton at any energy scale and at any perturbative order.
+If only the graviton is observed at the scale $\mu$ then the RG-invariance guarantees that the spectrum consists only of the graviton at any energy scale and at any perturbative order.
 In a gravitational theory, the finite quantum correction to the kinetic operator is proportional to $k^2$, therefore, the residue at the pole of the graviton is unchanged by quantum corrections.
+It deserves to be noticed that if the classical theory was defined at a scale $\mu_0$ such that $a(\mu_0) \neq 0$ and $b(\mu_0) \neq 0$, then, the propagator would have acquired an infinite number of poles.
+Therefore, in order to secure unitarity, we assumed the outcome of a measurement at the scale $\mu_0$ to be only the graviton.
+Such choice is non-perturbative and defines the classical spectrum consistently with the experiment.
+At quantum level, the perturbative approach preserves the spectrum and unitarity is guaranteed according to the Cutkosky rules \cite{Briscese:2018oyx}.